clokep/relapse/docs/usage/configuration/config_documentation.md

 How long to keep redacted events in unredacted form in the database.
 After this period redacted events get replaced with their redacted form in the DB.

-Synapse will check whether the rentention period has concluded for redacted events every 5 minutes.
-Thus, even if this option is set to `0`, Synapse may still take up to 5 minutes to purge redacted events from the database.
+Relapse will check whether the rentention period has concluded for redacted events every 5 minutes.
+Thus, even if this option is set to `0`, Relapse may still take up to 5 minutes to purge redacted events from the database.

 Defaults to `7d`.
 Set to `null` to disable.